getredash/website/src/pages/kb/user-guide/alerts/setting-up-an-alert.md

 * **Reference** is the absolute value that your _Value Column_ will be compared to.
 The most recent query result is shown as the **Value**
 * **Rearm seconds** effects how frequently you will receive notifications when your query meets the Alert criteria and does not change.
 See further discussion below.

-Finally add an [alert destination]({% link _kb/user-guide/alerts/creating-new-alert-destination.md %}) and save your alert.
+Save your alert.
+After you do this, you can add an [alert destination]({% link _kb/user-guide/alerts/creating-new-alert-destination.md %}).
 If you skip this step you will not receive any notifications when the alert is triggered.

 ![](/assets/images/docs/gitbook/alert_destination.png)